Tarboobot2888/tarboo_deobfuscate_merged/apps/docs/src/guide/introduction.md

 # Introduction

-webcrack is a tool for reverse engineering javascript.
+TARBOO DEOBFUSCATE JS is a tool for reverse engineering javascript.
 It can deobfuscate [obfuscator.io](https://github.com/javascript-obfuscator/javascript-obfuscator), unminify, transpile, and unpack [webpack](https://webpack.js.org/)/[browserify](https://browserify.org/), to resemble the original source code as much as possible.